opencv/opencv/modules/viz/doc/widget.rst

 ----------------------------
 Sets the image content of the widget.

-.. ocv:function:: void setImage(const Mat &image)
+.. ocv:function:: void setImage(InputArray image)

     :param image: BGR or Gray-Scale image.